Substra/substra/references/cli.md

                                   tokens).

   --verbose                       Enable verbose mode.
-  --timeout INTEGER               Set timeout (seconds) for retrying a call
+  --timeout INTEGER               Max number of seconds the operation will be
-                                  [default: 300]
+                                  retried for  [default: 300]

   --help                          Show this message and exit.
 ```